xiaopv/xiaopv.github.io/_teaching/2021-spring-mat334.md

    * The quality of past presentations: the better one presented in the past, the lower one is on the list.
    * Recentness of past presentations: the more recently one has presented, the lower one is on the list.

- * If it is a student's turn but he/she is not ready to present any problem on that day, then this is called a "pass".
+ * If it is a student's turn but they are not ready to present any problem on that day, then this is called a "pass".
 A student uses a "pass" in one class must make an appointment and meet with the instructor before the next class.
 No one shall "pass" for two consecutive classes.

  * In order to receive a passing grade on the presentation portion of your grade, you must present at least twice times prior to each exam (2 midterms and 1 final) for a total of at least six times during the semester.
 Your grade on your presentations, as well as your level of interaction during student presentations, are worth 20% of your overall grade.

-## Quizzes and Examinations
+## Examinations

  There will be two midterm exams and one final exam.
 Each exam is worth 15% of your overall grade.
 All exams will be oral.
 Details will be explained in class.
 Exams tentatively scheduled for Thursday, February 26, Thursday, April 1, and Thursday, May 6, 2021.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.